 "Zara is utterly sincere when discussing positivity.
 It became her way out of the darkest of times.
 It might sound overly simplistic: think positive and the rest will follow.But that became so integral to how Zara flourished from an angst-ridden teenager to a woman realising her dream career, that she feels compelled to spread the word.
 Anyone tempted to think the 27-year-old commoditised the ‘positive-thinking movement’ for the new Instagram generation to boost her successful lifestyle brand should reconsider.
 She talks with authenticity about how, above all else, she wants to help young women just like her who need something to help them through bleak times."

 - Liverpool Hope University

-In 2019 Zara was featured in an article on Enterprise Nation, and her latest interview, with Rinny & Bean can be found here.
-She was a guest on BBC Radio Manchester's 'The Dead Good Show', a guest on the Bare Naked Chats podcast and the Put Yourself First podcast.
+In 2019 Zara was featured in an article on Enterprise Nation, interviewed by Rinny & Bean, she was a guest on BBC Radio Manchester's 'The Dead Good Show', a guest on the Bare Naked Chats podcast, the Put Yourself First podcast & The Ratio Show.

-Zara was anounced the winner of the 2016 Future Leader Award at the inspire* Inaugural Ball for her philanthropic work with Keep It Bright, and was also named as one of Ten Outstanding Young People in the UK for her work and awarded by JCP in November 2016.
+In 2016, Zara was announced the winner of the Future Leader Award at the inspire* Inaugural Ball for her philanthropic work with Keep It Bright, and was also named as one of Ten Outstanding Young People in the UK for her work and awarded by JCP in November 2016.